 2015 marked the 800th anniversary of the Magna Carta, and is a reminder of how handwriting has stood the test of time.

-National Stationery Week is organised by the London Stationery Show, the UK event for all things stationery.
+National Stationery Week is organised by the London Stationery Show, the leading UK event for writing and paper products.